aptos-labs/developer-docs/docs/concepts/base-gas.md

 * $b(n)$ is a "base size" which is a function of $n$

 See the [BCS sequence specification] for more information on vector base size (technically a `ULEB128`), which typically occupies just one byte in practice, such that a vector of 100 `u8` elements accounts for $100 + 1 = 101$ bytes.
-Hence per the item-wise read methodology described above, reading the last element of such a vector is treated as a 101-byte read.
+Hence, per the item-wise read methodology described above, reading the last element of such a vector is treated as a 101-byte read.

 ## Payload gas